Making Progress Based on False Discoveries: Lower bounds against malicious analysts

-Suppose $\Q$ is a family of queries, and given a sequence of $d$ analysts $(A_1,\ldots,A_d)$ in the standard model (i.e. each analyst asks a single question), we define an analyst that asks $k$ queries $\bar A$ as follows:
+Suppose $\Q$ is a family of queries, and assume we have $d$ analysts, in the standard model (i.e. each analyst asks a single question), $(A_{1},\ldots,A_{d})$.
+We define an analyst that asks $k$ queries $\A (A_1,\ldots,A_d)$ as follows: